Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 ![Dropdown multi-select anatomy](/images/multi_select_anatomy.svg)

-1. **Input:** The field designated for selecting an individual option from a grouping of related options.
+1. **Input:** The form field where the user can select one or more options from a list
 2. **Selection tag**: Once an option is chosen, it becomes a selection.
 Selections are visually defined by the encapsulation of the text in a gray rectangle.
-3. **Chevron:** The chevron arrow, within the input suggesting that there are items to select within a dropdown.
+3. **Chevron:** The chevron icon indicates there are options available in a dropdown list.
 4. **Option list:** The grouping of related input options.
 5. **Option:** A unique input option.
 6. **Option checkbox:** A selectable checkbox beside an option.